Our motto, “The Remedy is Experience”, reflects the overall mission of our program.

 Q. When do the residency programs start?

-Q. Did you early commit for any PGY2 programs this year?
+Q. Did you early commit for any PGY2 programs?

 Q. Does your hospital sponsor visas?

 A. No. TBHC does not typically sponsor visas.
-If you are currently on a visa, you must be able to demonstrate to us that your visa will allow you to work as a resident up to and including June 30th of your graduating year.
+If you are currently on a visa, you must be able to demonstrate to us that your visa will allow you to work as a resident up to and including the last day of each program (June 30th for PGY1 and July 8 for PGY2).
 If not, you would be in violation of our residency agreement and thus, would not be eligible for candidacy in our program.
 If you are seeking a residency through a visa, please contact the Residency Program Director directly to discuss options.

-Q. Will there be any significant changes to the program(s) this coming year?
+Q. Were there be any significant changes to the program(s) this coming year?

-A. YES!
-We have reduced the frequency of the in-house on-call program.
+A. In 2023, we reduced the frequency of the in-house on-call program.
 PGY1 Residents can generally expect to be on-call once per week from 8 AM to 8 PM (12 hours).
 Some of those shifts may be converted to overnight (24 hours) on average one to two shifts per month (14 to 24 per year).
 This is a dramatic reduction to the former on-call program that included approximately 60 overnight (24 hour) shifts done by previous residency classes.
 This change was in response to feedback from our residents.
+No major changes are anticipated for 2025.

 ResourcesUseful Links |

 NOTICE: New York State and hospital vaccination policies are subject to ongoing changes.
-Currently all hospital employees and vendors are mandated to be fully vaccinated for COVID-19 (including a booster dose, effective 1/31/2022) and wear an appropriate mask within the hospital.
+Currently all hospital employees and vendors are mandated to be fully vaccinated for COVID-19 (effective 1/31/2022) and wear an appropriate mask within the hospital when case trend warrant masking.
 If you should match with our residency, you will be required to conform to the policy that is in place at the time the residency position begins.

 |